Yehonatal/a2sv-tasks-multi-repo/basic-projects/task-todo-js/README.md

   *Tasks can be permanently removed from the list as you can see on the previous image the modified task is removed*

 - **Local Storage:** Tasks are saved in the browser for persistent data.
+- **Notifications:** Display informative messages to the user using a toast notification system.
+- **Test Suite:** Includes a comprehensive test suite to ensure code quality and prevent regressions.

+## How to Run

+1. Open the `index.html` file in your web browser.

+## How to Run Tests

+1. Navigate to the project directory in your terminal.
+2. Install the required packages by running `npm install` or `yarn install`.
+3. Run the tests using `npm test` or `yarn test`.